 kicks, are a staple of boot camp classes.

 They’re simple, straight forward, and they will push you.
 They will burn your abs, and in particular, the lower ab muscles.

-This exercise is so great because more than others, you're not looking at anyone else.
+I love them because unlike a lot of other exercises, you're not looking at anyone else.
 You're not thinking about anyone else.
-Your abs and hip flexors want to stop.
-Your legs want to bend.
-Your form wants to fall apart.
+You're looking up wondering how long this can go on.
 But you tell yourself you can keep going a little bit longer.
 When it's finally time to drop your feet it's one of the best feelings in the world.

 - Lie on your back with your legs together and extended out